-Bond Risks, Bond Prices, and How They Relate to Interest Rates
+Bond Risks, Prices, and Interest Rates

-Similarly, if an entity has already issued large numbers of bonds, the risk of default increases.
-This is not different than an individual with high levels of existing debt being forced to pay higher interest rates on future loans; they are a default risk.
+Similarly, if an entity has issued large numbers of bonds, the risk of default increases—the company is increasing the amount of debt it keeps.
+This is similar to an individual with high levels of existing debt being forced to pay higher interest rates on future loans; they are a default risk.

 Differences Between Bonds and Bond Funds

-A bond fund manager or team of managers research the fixed income markets for the best bonds based upon the overall objective of the bond mutual fund.
+A bond fund manager or team of managers research the fixed income markets for the bonds based upon the overall objective of the bond mutual fund.
 The managers then purchase and sell bonds based on economic and market activity.
-Managers also have to sell funds to meet redemptions (withdrawals) of investors.
+Managers also have to sell funds to meet investor redemptions (withdrawals).
 For this reason, bond fund managers rarely hold bonds until maturity.

 Choosing the Best Bond Funds for You

-Each bond fund has a certain objective that dictates the type of bonds held in the fund and, therefore, the bond fund type or category.
+Each bond fund has a certain objective that dictates the type of bonds held in the fund and the bond fund type or category.
 In general, conservative investors prefer bond funds that buy bonds with shorter maturities and higher credit quality because they have a lower risk of default and lower interest rate risk.

 However, the interest received (yield) is lower with these bond funds.
 Conversely, bond funds investing in bonds with longer maturities and lower credit quality have greater potential for higher relative returns in exchange for the higher relative risk.